New Strong Bounds on sub-GeV Dark Matter from Boosted and Migdal Effects: acknowledgments

 \section{acknowledgments}

-This work is supported by the National Natural Science Foundation of China (NNSFC) under grant No. 11805161, by Jiangsu Specially Appointed Professor Program, by Natural Science Foundation of Shandong Province under the grants ZR2018QA007 and by the Australian Research Council Grants No. DP190100974 and DP200100150.
-BZ is also supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education, Science and Technology (NRF-2019R1A2C2003738), and by the Korea Research Fellowship Program through the NRF funded by the Ministry of Science and ICT (2019H1D3A1A01070937).
+LW is supported by the National Natural Science Foundation of China (NNSFC) under grant No. 12275134.
+BZ is supported by the National Natural Science Foundation of China (NNSFC) under grant No. 12275232, and by the Natural Science Foundation of Shandong Province under grant ZR2018QA007.
+VF is supported by the Australian Research Council Grants No. DP190100974 and DP200100150.
 We are grateful to Ben Roberts for a useful discussion.